FEMTA-Suborbital-Experiment/analysis-models/README.md

 # Analysis Models

-This repository currently contains two directories; below are brief explanations:
+This repository currently contains two separate directories.
+Below are brief explanations:

 ## [DSMC][1]
 Contains input files for use with SPARTA, as well as supplementary MATLAB scripts.